 Mandate from Policy B2.0:

-The Graduate Council shall consist of the following representatives: one from each College of the Institute, each to be elected by his or her collegial faculty; three members at large elected by the Academic Senate; the Dean of Graduate Studies (ex-officio, voting); the Provost or his or her delegate (ex officio, voting); and a Graduate Senator from Student Government serving as a Graduate Student representative.
+The Graduate Council shall consist of the following representatives: one faculty member per college which offers a graduate program, each to be elected by his or her collegial faculty; three members at large elected by the Academic Senate and who are members of a college offering a graduate program; the Dean of Graduate Studies; the Provost or his or her delegate (ex officio, voting); and a graduate senator from Student Government serving as a graduate student representative.
 Each college representative shall be a voting member of the curriculum committee or committees of that college.
-Terms of these representatives excluding the Graduate Student representative shall be for three years, with the terms staggered so that approximately one-third shall expire each year.
 The Graduate Student representative shall be for a term of no longer than one year.

 Graduate Council Charges for AY2016: